A Distant Shore

 I think a lot about my ambitions and the value of what I do, where my distant shore is.
-For me, once that life would have been sitting on planes, traveling around the world to speak, to climb, but with all such dreams there’s a waking to be had.
+For me, once that life would have been sitting on planes, travelling around the world to speak, to climb, but with all such dreams, there’s awaking to be had.
 When you get it, it’s not what you want, or at least it’s not what you thought it would be like.

-I get a text from Karen telling how nice it was to see the kids after a year, how they have grown, how amazing they are, that I must be so proud.
-I am, and know that no matter how ambitious I am I somehow found the strength to be there, and so in some small way deserve some credit.
-I remember Mandy my ex wife calling me when I was living as close to a perfect life as I’d ever had in Inverness, saying “You have to come back, if you don’t you’ll lose Ewen” and so I did, so I would’t.
+I get a text from Karen telling me how nice it was to see the kids after a year, how they have grown, how amazing they are, that I must be so proud.
+I am and know that no matter how ambitious I am I somehow found the strength to be there, and so in some small way deserve some credit.
+I remember Mandy my ex-wife calling me when I was living as close to a perfect life as I’d ever had in Inverness, saying “You have to come back, if you don’t you’ll lose Ewen” and so I did, so I wouldn’t.

 And so I dwell on the nature of my ambition, questioning it constantly, trying to balance the selfish with the selfless.